tgragnato/homebrew-tap/README.md

 Currently, this tap is being used for:

 - Compiling a fork of aMule with opinionated patches that cannot be distributed upstream.
 - Building an updated version of Terraform, which Homebrew has declined to integrate due to license changes.
--	Installing Jekyll on the system without manual intervention via bundle and gem.
+- Installing various utilities on the system without manual intervention.
 - Distributing Magnetico, an autonomous (self-hosted) BitTorrent DHT search engine suite.

 ## Usage